 9. Mountain Falls Clarifying Body Wash

 If you don’t want to pay full price for Neutrogena’s body wash, try this clone product from Mountain Falls.
-It relies on 2% salicylic acid plus vitamin C and tea leaf extract to cleanse, exfoliate, and calm the skin.
+It relies on 2% salicylic acid plus vitamin C and tea leaf extract to wash, exfoliate, and calm the skin.
 And it smells like grapefruit just like the other brand.

-Clark’s Botanicals came into being to solve a big problem for a person with a spinal injury.
+Eucerin Advanced Cleansing Body and Face Cleanser came into being to solve a big problem for a person with a spinal injury.
 The injured person was unable to sweat and suffered from clogged pores.
-But he collaborated with his father, a doctor, to create an exfoliating wash.
-This product contains salicylic acid, algae, and jasmine.
+But he collaborated with his father, a doctor, to create an exfoliating body wash.
+This product contains salicylic acid and citric acid.
 As a result, not only does it clean the skin, but it’s also very nourishing, and it shrinks pores.

-The Androceuticals body wash is unscented and isn’t only used by men.
-It’s mild enough for daily use although it contains 4% glycolic acid and 1% salicylic acid.
+The Solimo Clarifying body wash comes with pink grapefruit scent and isn’t only used by men.
+It’s gentle enough for daily use although it contains 2% salicylic acid.
 It cleans and polishes the skin without stripping the natural oil necessary to prevent dryness.

 12. Murad Acne Body Wash

-Murad’s acne wash treats your whole body with 1% salicylic acid and glycolic acid.
+Murad’s body wash treats your whole body with 1% salicylic acid and glycolic acid.
 It also contains biodegradable exfoliating beads for efficient removal of dead skin.
 The addition of green tea and licorice root eliminate redness and calm irritation.
 Moreover, it lathers nicely although it lacks sulfates.

 13. Nubian Heritage Body Wash, African Black Soap